MoonModules/moonmodules.github.io/collections/_posts/2024-11-28-Multi-pin-fixtures.md

 So back to the system used in the big screen: each display (each curtain) gets its own 3-pin cable and all lines are connected at a central point.

-Update December 14: 3-pin cable central "hub":
+Update December 14: 3-pin cable central "hub" (6 of 20 curtains connected):

 <img width="300" src="https://github.com/user-attachments/assets/1dc1e8e9-2930-4db2-9e15-233d1872d2dc">